IsseiYoshida/OPLUtil/README.md

-OPLUtil é uma ferramenta usada para gerenciar imagens de disco PS2 usadas no Open PlayStation 2 Loader.
+OPLUtil is a tool used to manage PS2 disk images used in the Open PlayStation 2 Loader.

 * [__Official Website__](https://github.com/IsseiYoshida/OPLUtil)
 * [FAQ](https://github.com/IsseiYoshida/OPLUtil/wiki/FAQ)